sssstf0rest/sssstf0rest/README.md

 I like building small gadgets — the fun kind that quietly make my life easier.

-🎴 ACG · 🎼 Ensemble Music · 📷 Photography
+🏸 Badminton · 🎼 Ensemble Music · 🎴 ACG · 📷 Photography

 > ⚡ Exploring the possibilities of AI and novel tools